soi-20/brains/_pages/functionalflow.md

 > The clarity level between input and output.

-Back to 15th century, Leonardo da Vinci simply watched, noted, and contextualized things as he saw fit.
+Back to the 15th century, Leonardo da Vinci simply watched, noted, and contextualized things as he saw fit.
 It wasn’t like he was intentionally studying science one day and art another.
 To him, they were one and the same thing.
 They danced together, and it wasn’t possible to understand one without the other.

 #### Being Efficient